Dongtaes/jagr/README.md

 To run Jagr, download the desired compiled release of Jagr from [releases](https://github.com/sourcegrade/jagr/releases) and place it in a (preferably empty) directory of your choice.

-Then either run the following command in a terminal of your choice (or write a batch/bash script that you can execute):
+Then either run the following command in a terminal of your choice or write a batch/bash script that you can execute:

 ```bash
 java -jar Jagr-VERSION.jar
 ```

-Alternatively, you may run Jagr in-IDE via the Gradle `runShadow` task (the standard `run` task does not work).
+Alternatively, you may run Jagr in-IDE via the Gradle `runShadow` task if the standard `run` task does not work.

 The working directory used is `build/run`.

-The following directories should have been created:
+The following directories should have been created after you ran the command:

 ```
 ./graders // input folder for grader jars (tests and rubric providers)